input-output-hk/ouroboros-leios/docs/technical-report-1.md

 |                   50 % |                           7.83e-4 |                        0.001 |

 > [!WARNING]
 > We need to compute the Praos attack probabilities at the above adversarial stakes, so we can compare them to the Leios probability of an adversarial quorum.
-I'm certain that the Leios probabilities are lower than the Praos ones if $\tau = 0.60$, but the not so sure about the situation with $\tau = 0.55$.
+I'm certain that the Leios probabilities are lower than the Praos ones if $\tau = 0.60$, but I'm not so certain about the situation if $\tau = 0.55$.

 ### ALBA voting